mozilla/addons-server/docs/topics/api/accounts.rst

 -------------------

 To upload a picture for the profile the request must be sent as content-type `multipart/form-data` instead of JSON.
-Images must be either PNG or JPG and the maximum file size is 4MB.
+Images must be either PNG or JPG; the maximum file size is 4MB.
 Other :ref:`editable values <account-edit-request>` can be set at the same time.

 .. http:patch:: /api/v3/accounts/account/(int:user_id)/